ace-of-aces/intellipest/README.md

 ![terminal screenshot](./art/screenshot.png)

-3. If the command ran successfully, you should be good all set up!
+3. If the command ran successfully, you should be all set!
 You may have to restart your LSP for it to register the helper file.

 ## Configuration